-Kelley Bender is a partner with Chapman and Cutler LLP and is a member of the firm’s Corporate and Securities Department and its Private Funds Group and Investment Management Group.
+Kelley Bender is Chapman's Chief Operating Partner and a member of the Corporate and Securities Department and Private Funds Group and Investment Management Group.
 She primarily represents institutional investors of private equity funds, hedge funds, real estate funds, infrastructure funds, collective investment trusts, and other private investment funds.
 Kelley has assisted clients looking to maintain greater control over their investment assets in negotiating separately managed accounts with large asset managers, as well as creating unique fund-of-one structures.
 She also represents select sponsors of private investment funds, often in niche areas such as social impact investing and marketplace lending.
-Kelley has represented many new fund managers and guided them through the formation and offering process.
 Kelley is a regular speaker at legal and industry conferences on private fund and partnership/LLC matters.

 Kelley also advises the firm’s registered investment adviser and investment company clients on a variety of matters, including fund formation and regulatory compliance.
 In particular, she has extensive experience advising on the development and operation of exchange-traded funds.